ShivankAw07/Stock-Movement-Prediction-ML/README.md

 ##  Project Overview
 This is an end-to-end Machine Learning project where I:

-- Collected stock price data (2015–2024) using Yahoo Finance
+- Collected stock price data (2015–2024) using Kaggle Dataset
 - Performed Exploratory Data Analysis (EDA)
 - Engineered technical indicators used in trading
 - Created a binary target variable (Up/Down movement)